s0ca/Lambda-Bot/README.md

 - **Note Taking**: Easily take and organize notes for personal use or within a server channel.
 - **And More**: Lambda-Bot is constantly evolving, with new plugins and features being added regularly.

+## Prerequisites

+Before you can fully utilize Lambda-Bot, make sure you have the following prerequisites installed:

+- Python 3.6 or higher
+- `sqlite3` - Required for the Note Taking plugin to function properly.

+## Installation

+To get Lambda-Bot up and running on your server, follow these steps:

+1. **Clone the Repository**

 ## Installation

 To get Lambda-Bot up and running on your server, follow these steps: